Introduction: How the modern QA tool landscape has evolved

 What to look for: Support for your tech stack, reliable element selectors, parallel test execution, CI/CD integration, clear error reporting when tests fail, and a learning curve your team can handle.

-7. CI/CD integration
+7. CI/CD integration for continuous QA

 Continuous integration and continuous delivery (CI/CD) tools automate the build, test, and deployment pipeline.
-QA tools should plug into this pipeline so that quality checks happen automatically on every code change.
+QA tools should plug into this pipeline so quality checks happen automatically on every code change.

 What to look for: Automated test execution on every commit or pull request, deployment gating (block deploys if tests fail), environment management for staging and production, and notification routing to alert the right team when something fails.